 I don’t know why, but I always convince myself, when staring at the shelves, that I really will eat the yogurt this time.
 How tasty it will be with fruit, and maybe even some granola.
 I drool over it every time I see someone else eating it.
 But, for some reason, the yogurt remains unopened in my fridge, to the point where I throw it out, never checking if it’s ok by some food miracle, since I’m too afraid of the fuzzy greens that might welcome me with a lift of the lid.

-The other food that I am guilty of buying all the time is bananas.
+The other food that I am guilty of buying all the time for no reason is bananas.
 I don’t even like bananas on their own.
-The idea of just eating one on its own makes me feel a little green, but I go through phases of loving a great peanut butter and banana sandwich for breakfast.
+The idea of just eating one on its own makes me feel a little green, but I go through phases of loving a great peanut butter and banana sandwich for breakfast and I don’t want to be banana-less when the craving strikes.
 Needless to say, I have a lot of bananas hanging around on my counter, aging not so gracefully, so I’m forced to come up with recipes to put them in.
 The good news is, that I do like banana in some things.
-Those things, for the most part, being muffins (please don’t hide them in my smoothie if I come over because that is the saddest thing you can do to one of the tastiest foods :)).
+Well, actually one thing: muffins (please don’t hide them in my smoothie if I come over because that is the saddest thing you can do to one of the tastiest foods).

 - 1 cup white sugar